ctron/sbom-graph-test/README.md

 # Testing Apache AGE

 The goal is to get a better understanding of SBOMs (SPDX SBOMs) in the context of graph databases.
-Using Apache AGE.
+Not using Apache AGE.

 ## Fetching an initial dataset